ethnow/docs/README.md

 ## Architecture

+EthNow is made of two scoped applications for ServiceNow
+- ethsign, which is an Ethereum signer built in ServiceNow
+- ethspoke, which is the actual integration application that can enable an ecosystem of ServiceNow based DApps, enabling blockchain users and developers to leverage the low-code capabilities of the Now Platform

+In the diagram below, the high-level architecture is represented, where a ServiceNow Dapp interact with the Ethereum node through ethspoke.
+Ethspoke uses ethsign in order to sign transactions and talk with the node via JSON-RPC APIs.
+Multiple instances can connect to different blockchain nodes, that will need to reach consensus for state-changing interactions.

+ServiceNow Dapp (distributed applications) can be developed leveraging ethnow.
+As part of the ethnow project a sample NowToken application.

+Three types of interactions are implemented by ethspoke:
+- Deploy Smart Contract
+- Invoke method (send)
+- Call method (call)

 ![Architecture](ethspoke_arch.png)

 ## Description

 The ethnow project uses the primitives provided by the [ethjs](https://github.com/ethjs) project.

-The following libraries have been adapted/polyfilled to the ServiceNow javascript engine (Rhino) and embedded in the applications as script include:
+The following libraries have been adapted/polyfilled to the ServiceNow javascript engine (Rhino 1.7R5 as of the Paris release) and embedded in the applications as script include:

 | Library | Purpose |
 |---|---|